Vhd ransomware removal instructions

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

-Irrelevant emails that contain attachments (or web links), are sent from unknown/suspicious addresses should not be trusted.
-If there is a reason to think that it may be not safe to open email contents, then they should be left unopened.
-Furthermore, it is not safe to download, install software through third party downloaders, installers, and other channels of this kind.
-It is recommended to use only official websites and direct download links for that.
+Irrelevant emails that contain attachments or web links sent from unknown/suspicious addresses should not be trusted - leave the contents unopened.
+Furthermore, it is not safe to download/install software through third party downloaders, installers, or other channels of this kind.
+You are advised to use only official websites and direct download links.
 Installed software should be updated and activated (if necessary) with tools or functions that are provided by official software developers.
-Tools that supposed to activate licensed programs for free are not legal and can be the reason behind installation of various malware.
-And finally, operating system should be regularly scanned for threats with up-to-date and reputable antivirus or anti-spyware software.
-Detected threats have to be eliminated as soon as possible.
-If your computer is already infected with Vhd, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Tools that supposedly activate licensed programs free of charge are illegal and can be the reason behind installation of various malware.
+Finally, operating systems should be regularly scanned for threats with up-to-date and reputable antivirus or anti-spyware software.
+Detected threats must be eliminated immediately.
+If your computer is already infected with Vhd, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Vhd ransomware's text file ("HowToDecrypt.txt"):
+Text presented in Vhd ransomware text file ("HowToDecrypt.txt"):